Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 Tear Jerker: Mortal Kombat 9

 Liu Kang.
 He goes through a Trauma Conga Line in this game.
-He witnesses his best friend get murdered, watches as his beloved dies in his arms, and ends up dying a horrible death, believing that the very god he revered had failed him and his friends.
+He witnesses his best friend get murdered, watches as his beloved dies in his arms, and ends up burnt to a crisp by Raiden, believing that the very god he revered had failed him and his friends.

 There's added Fridge Sadness in Liu Kang's non-canon arcade ending, where he ends up surviving to kill Kahn, and, from the sound of things, at the very least a few other fighters in addition to Sonya and Johnny Cage survive.
 It gets sad when Liu Kang ends up seeing Raiden as a burden throughout the whole ordeal, and ends up killing him in order to usurp his position and protector of Earthrealm.
 The implication is basically that no matter the outcome, Raiden's meddling has permanently ruined one of his greatest friendships, and there's absolutely nothing that can change that short of simply letting Armageddon happen and losing everyone all over again.

 And even worse, there's a continuation on that non-canon arcade end!
 Which is...
 Shang Tsung's.
 It turns out taking over Raiden's place made Liu Kang Drunk with Power and became a tyrant that Bo Rai Cho had to train his former archnemesis to stop him.
 It's basically either die from Raiden's meddling, die from Armageddon or live on to see himself become evil.
 It's official, Liu Kang's fate sucks either ways.